 Prior and Present Employment

-During her tenure with the federal government, Susi received numerous awards and honors and developed excellent professional contacts and a unique perspective on and understanding of the components of the federal government that make and influence Native American policy and legal positions.
-At the DOJ, she was responsible for litigation to enforce all major environmental statutes, including Comprehensive Environmental Response, Compensation, and Liability Act (commonly known as Superfund) enforcement and natural resource damage actions, as well as the Clean Water Act, the Solid Waste Disposal Act/Resource Conservation and Recovery Act and the Safe Drinking Water Act.
+During her tenure with the federal government, Susi received numerous awards and honors and developed excellent professional contacts and a unique perspective and understanding of the components of the federal government that make and influence Native American policy and legal positions.
+At the DOJ, she was responsible for litigation to enforce all major environmental statutes, including enforcement of the Comprehensive Environmental Response, Compensation, and Liability Act (Superfund) and natural resource damage actions, as well as the Clean Water Act, the Solid Waste Disposal Act/Resource Conservation and Recovery Act and the Safe Drinking Water Act.
 Several of these cases involved tribal natural resource trustees, tribally owned facilities, violations of environmental statutes in Indian country and tribal regulatory jurisdiction issues.

-Upon her graduation from law school, she served as a law clerk for the Honorable J. Calvitt Clarke, Jr., in the U.S. District Court for the Eastern District of Virginia.
+Upon her graduation from law school, she served as a law clerk for the Honorable J. Calvitt Clarke, Jr., in the US District Court for the Eastern District of Virginia.